Choosing the right metal roofing contractor is just one piece of the installation puzzle.

 - How can I prepare my pets, children, or neighbors for the loud noises?

 - Who is working on my home or business?
-Will it be my main contact?
+Who is my main contact?

 And the list goes on and on.

-With over 20 of years of experience in metal roofing, Sheffield Metals can help ease some of that stress by educating you about what to expect before, during, and after the installation of a metal roof.
+With over 25 years of experience in the metal roofing industry, Sheffield Metals knows how important it is for your roof installation to go as smoothly as possible.
+That’s why we want to help ease some of that stress by educating you about what to expect before, during, and after the installation of a metal roof.

 What to Expect Before the Metal Roof Installation